 Recipients of such funding in an Ohio urbanized area, although not required, have been strongly encouraged by the Ohio Department of Transportation (ODOT) to prepare a Transit Development Plan in order to support requests for federal funds made in their capital improvement program.
+This requirement was considered by the Lima-Allen County Regional Planning Commission (LACRPC) during the formulation of this comprehensive Operational Analysis & Management Plan.
 Since the report addresses both FTA and Federal Highway Administration (FHWA) planning requirements, applicants for this type of capital assistance programming may use the document for the purpose of complying with other FTA/FHWA requirements, providing that their proposed projects comply with the information outlined here.